 Double-Check the User Manual

 Always consult your manufacturer’s user manual before winterizing your sprinkler system, especially if you’re taking the DIY approach for the first time.
-The steps presented here are generic to most systems, but you want to see whether you need to take any specific actions for your sprinklers.
+The steps presented here apply to most systems, but you should find out whether you need to take any specific actions for your sprinklers.

 Lawn Care Help